karantongay/Quanda/README.md

 5. Deleting questions and answers with validation i.e. only the owner of the question or answer can perform delete operation.

-6. Editing the questions with validation i.e. only the owner of the question and answer can perform edit operation.
+6. Editing the questions with validation i.e. only the owner of the question can perform edit operation.

 Please feel free to fork or clone and contribute to the project.